 The main driver for the HIRAX design is the measurement of large scale structure at high redshift.
 The redshift- dependent 150Mpc BAO feature ranges from 1.35◦ at z=2.5 (400MHz) to 3◦ at z=0.8 (800MHz).
 To sample the third acoustic peak at high redshift would require a baseline distance of at least 80 m.
 To resolve the BAO feature along the line of sight (in the redshift direction), requires frequency resolution of at least 12 MHz.
 The signal level is also small, O(0.1 mK), requiring low system noise and large collecting area.

 The HIRAX instrument will be comprised of 1024 6 m dishes deployed in a 32×32 grid with the square sides aligned on the celestial cardinal directions.
 HIRAX is a transit telescope: the dishes will be pointed at a given declination, and the sky will rotate overhead in a constant drift-scan.
 Thus each pointing of the dishes will give us access to a ∼ 6◦ wide stripe of the sky.
 To map the entire sky, the dishes will be re-pointed once every 3 months, to complete a full 15,000deg2 survey (40% of the sky) in ∼3 years.
 To map the sky to a depth of 1.2μJy in 3 months requires a system noise of 40K †.
-Its location in the Karoo desert provides for protection from Radio-frequency interference (RFI) in the HIRAX bands.
+Its location in the Karoo desert provides for protection from Radio-frequency interference (RFI) in its operating bands.

-Each of the 1024 signal chains is composed of one radio dish, one antenna feed, two amplifiers (one per polarization), Radio-frequency-over-Fiber (RFOF) to carry the signal to the correlator building, and the instru- ment correlator.
-These components are described below, the fiducial design would have noise temperature of 40K, collecting area of ∼ 29,000m2, for a daily sensitivity of ∼ 12μJy/pixel.
+Each of the 1024 signal chains is composed of one radio dish, one antenna feed, two amplifiers (one per polarization), Radio-frequency-over-Fiber (RFoF) to carry the signal to the correlator building, and the instru- ment correlator.
+The fiducial design would have noise temperature of 40K, collecting area of ∼ 29,000m2, for a daily sensitivity of ∼ 12μJy/pixel.
 A few key design parameters for HIRAX-1024 are given in Table 1.

 2.1 Antennas: Dishes and Feeds

-The antennas for HIRAX are still under development, and include the dishes, the feed itself, a choke for the feed, and possibly active amplification built into the feed.
+The antennas for HIRAX are still under development, and include the dishes, the feed itself, a choke for the feed, and possibly an active balun built into the feed.
 The primary consideration is to have fast mapping speed, requiring high sensitivity.
 This in turn drives us to have a large collecting area and extremely efficient antennas: high aperture efficiency (60%), low loss in the feed (< −15 dB), a low reflection coefficient at the feed (< −15 dB), and low spillover to the ground (< 10K ).

 Dishes – The dishes will be 6m diameter parabolic reflectors with an f/D of 0.3.
 Because we image the sky in strips, changing the center declination every ∼3 months, the dishes must be able to tilt on one axis.
 We have initial dish designs for the HIRAX-8 prototype array and are in the process of re-designing the dishes based on experiences in the field and with the vendor, in particular building rockers into the frame for full access to all of our target declinations.
 Any design must be cost efficient and easy to assemble, as well as have repeatable surface shaping and reflector surface imperfections constrained to λ/50 = 7 mm [ref Ruze].
 The dishes should also be rigid enough that the beam full-width-half-max does not change by more than 10−4 upon tilting up to 25◦.
 We would also like to minimize the reflections off of the support struts above the frame, for example by moving to a radio-transparent support.
 To reduce ground spillover and cross-talk, we are considering adding reflective collars to the dishes.